Development platform for robot programming and simulation

 - Payload capacity

-Another project involved implementing and configuring several conversion tools capable of transforming CAD file formats into XML templates for URDF (Unified Robot Description Format) files used within the ROS development ecosystem.
+Another project involved implementing and configuring several conversion tools capable of transforming CAD file formats into XML templates for URDF (Unified Robot Description Format) files, which are used within the ROS development ecosystem.